ufrn-concprog/python-threads-examples/README.md

 pdoc ./src
 ```

-will open a window in the browser running `pdoc` at a localhost server.
+This command will result in opening a window in the browser running `pdoc` at a localhost server.
 In this case, the documentation pages will be automatically reloaded upon changes in the source code.